Migration from UniswapV3

 Unlike tickBitmap, tickTable does not take into account tickspacing - when defining the corresponding word number, tick indexes without “compression” must be used.

-Unlike UniswapV3, Algebra Integral actively uses custom errors, since they are cheaper and more economical.
-You can find a list of custom errors and their selectors here: Errors
+Unlike UniswapV3, Algebra Integral actively uses custom errors, since they are cheaper and more economical.\

 The periphery almost completely corresponds to the periphery of UniswapV3, with the exception of some of the features mentioned above.
 Including: